matthoffner/es-react-ssr/README.md

 ### Progressive rendering (Time to First Byte)

-`res.flushHeaders()` is sent after preloading scripts and rendering a static component.
+`res.flush()` is sent after preloading the entry script and rendering a static component.
 Once the headers are flushed, the first byte is sent, and slower blocking requests can be kicked off without impacting TTFB.

 ```js
 res.type('html');